 Types of Service Delivery

-Time allotted for pullout instruction varies and is based on individual student needs.
+Time allotted for Comprehensive instruction varies and is based on individual student needs.
 As an example, a beginning student may spend a larger portion of the school day in ESL.
 Service delivery models in the middle and high schools vary according to the school’s scheduling philosophy.
-Some middle have ESL as part of the exploratory rotation and others implement a pullout model.
+Some middle schools have ESL as part of the exploratory rotation and others implement a comprehensive model.
 In the exploratory model, a kind of pullout, the teacher may be responsible for giving the student a grade.
 At the high school level, ESL is an elective course.
 Students are assigned to the class on a semester basis.
 In some cases, lower proficiency students may take the ESL class for two semesters.
 High school teachers may have a consultative period for students who need services, but because of scheduling, are not assigned to ESL.
 Students who are assigned to the ESL class may also be served again during the consultative period.
 In the co-teaching model, both the ESL teacher and regular classroom teacher share equal responsibility and co-ownership of the classroom.

 The ESL teacher teaches the entire class, as does the classroom teacher at regular intervals.
 (See detailed description of Co-teaching in Section 10, page 97.)
 The co-teaching model may be implemented at the elementary, middle or high school levels.
 Training for teachers should occur before implementing the co-teaching model.
 The school administrator and ESL teacher should be involved in assigning students to the ESL program.

 The ESL director and lead teacher will also have input in assigning students.
 When possible, students should be grouped according to proficiency levels in all program delivery models.
 (See Section 10, page 98 for the LEP approaches in North Carolina) School administrators and ESL teachers will be provided an ESL Eligibility list from the ESL office to assist with scheduling.
 Questions concerning the eligibility list should be expressed to the ESL secretary or Lead teacher.